Queens–Midtown Tunnel

 Q: Can pedestrians or bicycles use the tunnel?

-A: No, the Queens–Midtown Tunnel is strictly for motor vehicles.
+A: No. The Queens–Midtown Tunnel is for motor vehicles only.

 Q: Does the tunnel connect directly to the Long Island Expressway?

 A: Yes.
-The Queens–Midtown Tunnel provides a seamless connection from Midtown Manhattan onto the Long Island Expressway (I-495), the main highway into Nassau and Suffolk Counties.
+The Queens–Midtown Tunnel provides a direct connection to the Long Island Expressway (I-495), making it a major route for drivers heading toward Nassau and Suffolk Counties.

 Q: Is the tunnel prone to flooding?